Auberge de Castille: French occupation and British rule

 The Order of St. John was expelled from Malta with the French invasion and occupation in 1798.
-The auberge subsequently became a headquarters for the French forces, and it later housed a Commission for National Property.
+The auberge subsequently became a headquarters for the French forces, and later housed a Commission for National Property.
 The building suffered some damage during the blockade of 1798–1800.

 In 1800, the British occupied Malta, creating the Malta Protectorate in September of that year.
 This protectorate was officially ruled by the Kingdom of Sicily, but was in reality part of the British Empire.
 In 1805, the auberge became the headquarters of the British Armed Forces in Malta.
 In 1813, Malta officially came under British rule as the Crown Colony of Malta within the British Empire.
-The auberge was also used as a residence for British officers.
-In 1814, a disabled contingent from the army of Egypt was accommodated in the auberge.
-A Protestant chapel was opened in one of the rooms of the first floor in 1840.
-A signalling station with a large aerial was installed on the roof in 1889 to communicate with warships of the Mediterranean Fleet moored in the Grand Harbour.
+The auberge was then also used as a residence for British officers.
+In 1814, a group of crippled soldiers from the army of Egypt was accommodated in the auberge.
+A Protestant chapel was opened on the first floor in 1840.
+A signalling station with a large aerial was installed on the roof in 1889 to liaise with warships of the Mediterranean Fleet moored in the Grand Harbour.
 It was known as the Castille Tower.

-The then Princess Elizabeth, later Queen Elizabeth II, worked with the Soldiers, Sailors, Airmen Families Association (SSAFA) when it was housed at Auberge de Castile.
+The then-Princess Elizabeth, later Queen Elizabeth II, worked with the Soldiers, Sailors, Airmen Families Association (SSAFA) when it was housed at Auberge de Castile.

 In 1942, during the Second World War, the right side of the building was damaged by aerial bombardment.
-The damaged parts were later repaired, and the aerial was removed.
+The damaged parts were later repaired, and the aerial removed.
 The auberge was also used as the General Headquarters of the Army for Malta and Libya, and also for Cyprus after 1954.

 Independent Malta

 Malta became an independent country as the State of Malta, with Queen Elizabeth II reigning as Queen of Malta, in September 1964.
 The country became a republic, as the Republic of Malta, in December 1974.
-On 4 March 1972, the Office of the Prime Minister of Malta moved from Auberge d'Aragon to Auberge de Castille.
+In 1972, the Office of the Prime Minister of Malta moved from Auberge d'Aragon to Auberge de Castille.
 The Prime Minister leads the business of the government from the auberge, and the name Castille (or Kastilja in Maltese) is often used as a metonym to refer to the Prime Minister and his office.

 Over the years, some of the stonework began to crumble and the façades were blackened.
 The building was restored between 2009 and 2014.

 The building was included on the Antiquities List of 1925 together with the other auberges in Valletta.
 It is now scheduled as a Grade 1 national monument by the Malta Environment and Planning Authority, and it is also listed on the National Inventory of the Cultural Property of the Maltese Islands.